Federal HSA Tax Rules vs California HSA Tax Rules

 Frequently Asked Questions

-How do I report my HSA activity on my California state tax return?
+How do I report HSA contributions on my California tax return?

 Related Resources